 For a partitioned table, GPORCA uses statistics of the table root partition to generate query plans.
 These statistics are used for determining the join order, for splitting and joining aggregate nodes, and for costing the query steps.
-In contrast, the legacy planner uses the statistics of each leaf partition.
+In contrast, the Postgres Planner uses the statistics of each leaf partition.

 Parent topic: About GPORCA